Marissa Mayer wants to clean up your contacts, and that’s just for starters

 If someone’s current, complete information is actually within easy reach, it can feel like a little miracle.
 Sunshine Contacts’ aim is to make it an everyday reality.
 And its approach follows the model set by Google’s search engine back when Mayer was one of the people figuring out how it should work.
 On the surface, there’s an approachable, streamlined interface.
 Beneath that, AI and other forms of computer science are working hard to find and organize vast amounts of information.

 “A majority of the magic happens on the back end, and that’s because we curate a lot of information from a lot of different sources,” says software engineer Ankit Jain, who invited Mayer to talk about Lumi Labs at a meeting of former Google employees and was so swayed by her presentation that he ended up joining the company.
 Those sources start with your Apple contacts.
 Optionally, they can also include one or more Gmail accounts—not just the contacts therein, but also data that Sunshine can divine from content such as email signatures.
-Publicly-available information such as LinkedIn profiles is also part of the mix, as are details that other Sunshine users enter about themselves.
+Publicly available information such as LinkedIn profiles is also part of the mix, as are details that other Sunshine users enter about themselves.

 Sunshine’s app aggregates all of the above, de-dupes it, and attempts to identify outdated info.
 It also writes it back to Apple’s contacts so that it’s available in the Phone app, Mail, and other products that hook into the default contact repository, such as WhatsApp.
 (Sunshine Contacts can’t dislodge Apple’s Contacts as an iPhone’s standard contacts experience, a fact that Mayer and Muñoz Torres understand and say they’re okay with.)